-EARLY ARRIVALS: Students must not arrive before 7:20 a.m. as there is no supervision available; front gates will open at 7:20 for those students who will be eating breakfast.
+EARLY ARRIVALS: Students must not arrive before 7:00 a.m. as there is no supervision available; front gates will open at 7:10 for those students who will be eating breakfast and 7:40 for everyone else.
 There is no eating, playing with toys or balls, running or playing in front of the school before and after school as this creates a safety hazard.
-For all others, gates will open at 7:40 and students will head directly to their lines.

 EMERGENCIES: The staff at EJ Marshall Elementary School is trained to provide care for all students in the event of an emergency, e.g., a severe earthquake.
 Both the District and the school site have comprehensive emergency plans with each staff member assigned specific duties.
 Our primary responsibility is to account for the whereabouts and ensure the safety of all students.
 In the event of a major emergency, students will be released only at the large double gate at the far north visitor parking lot and only to adults indicated on the emergency card.